-- The Church’s Coronavirus Management Team is meeting regularly to discuss matters, share updates and make decisions which do not need the approval of the full PCC.
+- The Church’s Coronavirus Management Team is meeting regularly to discuss matters, share updates and make decisions that do not need the approval of the full PCC.

 What you can do

-The best way you can help is to follow all official advice, and remain in your homes wherever possible.
-Always follow hygiene best-practice by regularly washing your hands with soap – especially after going outdoors – and wearing a face covering if you must leave your home.
+The best way you can help is to follow all official advice, and limit unnecessary contact wherever possible.
+Always follow hygiene best-practice by regularly washing your hands with soap – especially after going outdoors – and wearing a face covering when in public.

 - Our Sunday service is available to watch live every Sunday at 10.00 am, and throughout the week at whitkirkchurch.org.uk/services.